The Opening ceremony of Tomsk Technological Institute

 An important step in the development of the University as research and educational, methodical and engineering center was connected with the name of Professor A.A.
 Vorobiev.
-In 1944 Rector Vorobiev made it possible to award the status of polytechnic institute.
+In 1944, TTI was awarded the status of a polytechnic institute.
 New research fields began to develop at Tomsk Polytechnic Institute (TPI): radio engineering, electronics and automation, nuclear power engineering, cybernetics and computer engineering, high voltage engineering, engineering and technology of directional drilling, molecular physics, plasma physics and chemistry, and etc.

 In the 1960s, the Institute continued enhancement of its research infrastructure.
-TPI founded 4 research institutes (Institute of Nuclear Physics, High Voltage Institute, Institute of Automation and Electrical Engineering, Institute of Non-Destructive Testing), launched the largest in the USSR synchrotron «Sirious» (1,5 GeV), and the only educational and research reactor beyond the Urals.
+TPI founded 4 research institutes (Institute of Nuclear Physics, High Voltage Institute, Institute of Automation and Electrical Engineering, and Institute of Non-Destructive Testing), launched the largest in the USSR synchrotron «Sirius» (1,5 GeV), and the only educational and research reactor beyond the Urals.
+Currently, it is one and only university research reactor in Russia.
 At the same time, TPI was contributing a lot to space exploration studies.
-TPI researchers were involved in the creation of electron defectoscope applied for monitoring of special articles of rocket technology.
+TPI researchers were involved in designing of electron non-destructive testing unit applied for monitoring of special elements of rocket technology.

 During democratic changes in the country and transition to market economy, Tomsk Polytechnic Institute was led by Professor Yuri P. Pokholkov, under the auspices of whom a new concept of university reformation and development in social and economic conditions was created.